 A minimum publication threshold is set for each subject to avoid potential anomalies stemming from small numbers of highly cited papers.
 Both the minimum publications threshold and the weighting applied to the citations indicator are adapted in order to best reflect prevalent publication and citation patterns in a given discipline.
 All citations data is sourced from the Scopus, spanning a five-year period.

-Since 2013, a score based on ‘h-index’ has also been incorporated in the QS World University Rankings by Subject.
+A score based on ‘h-index’ has also been incorporated in the QS World University Rankings by Subject.
 The h-index is a way of measuring both the productivity and impact of the published work of a scientist or scholar.
 The index is based on the set of the academic’s most cited papers and the number of citations that they have received in other publications.

 The h-index can also be applied to the productivity and impact of a group of scientists, such as a department, university or country, as well as a scholarly journal.
 The index was suggested by Jorge E. Hirsch, a physicist at UCSD, as a tool for determining theoretical physicists’ relative quality, and is sometimes called the Hirsch index or Hirsch number.